jstitch/MambuPy/docs/source/intro.rst

 is a MySQL schema, documented at https://support.mambu.com/docs/mambu-data-dictionary

-MambuPy includes in its full flaver a set of SQLAlchemy mappings that can connect to this Mambu database dump.
+MambuPy includes in its full flavor a set of SQLAlchemy mappings that can connect to this Mambu database dump.

 You must download a valid dump of your Mambu database, and then